humenbergerm/faces/README.md

 However, please be careful and I cannot guarantee for anything :)

-Furthermore, it is always a good idea to backup your data, especially the face database (see below), after and during long manual correction or annotations.
+Furthermore, it is always a good idea to backup your data and images, especially the face database (see below), after and during long manual corrections or annotations.
 Obviously, I tried to reduce the manual work to a minimum but if you want to have a clean face database it will be inevitable.

 ### Export Options
 TODO